 Read: AMD Threadripper 3970X Review

-The refined 14nm process equates to faster clocks speeds, and thus performance, at lower overall power consumption.
+The refined 14nm process equates to faster clock speeds, and thus performance, at lower overall power consumption.
 The Core i9-10980XE also has much higher overclocking headroom than its predecessor.
-But the 10980XE’s advantage after tuning over the AMD Ryzen 3950X comes at a $230 premium and requires more robust cooling and power delivery, so you should factor that into your purchasing decision.
+But the 10980XE’s advantage after tuning over the AMD Ryzen 5950X comes at a $280 premium and requires more robust cooling and power delivery, so you should factor that into your purchasing decision.
 In most cases, the Ryzen 9 5950X and 3950X, both listed below, remain the better choice if you can find those chips on shelves.

-High end desktop processors have long offered the ultimate in performance, as long as you were willing to pay the price.
-Aside from high MSRPs, the chips also require expensive accompanying parts, like beefy motherboards and fully populated quad-channel memory controllers.
-Add in the inevitable trade-offs, like reduced performance in lightly-threaded applications and games, and most budget-strapped users who could benefit from the threaded horsepower of a HEDT chip just settle for mainstream offerings.
+High end desktop (HEDT) processors have long offered the ultimate in performance, as long as you were willing to pay the price.
+Aside from high pricing, HEDT chips also require expensive accommodations, like beefy motherboards and the added cost of fully populating quad-channel memory controllers.
+Add in the inevitable trade-offs, like reduced performance in lightly-threaded applications and games, and any cost-conscious users who could benefit from the threaded horsepower of a HEDT chip just settle for mainstream offerings.

-Now AMD's Ryzen 9 3950X, with 16 cores and 32 threads, expands on its predecessors' mission of bringing HEDT-class performance to mainstream motherboards, lowering the bar for entry.
-The 3950X carries a $749 price tag, but that’s downright affordable compared to competing HEDT processors that don't offer the same class of performance.
+AMD's Ryzen 9 5950X, with 16 cores and 32 threads, expands on its predecessors' mission of bringing HEDT-class performance to mainstream motherboards, lowering the bar for entry.
+The 5950X carries a $799 price tag, but that’s downright affordable compared to competing HEDT processors that don't offer the same class of performance.

 Read: AMD Ryzen 9 3950X Review

-If you plan on using a discrete graphics card, the Ryzen 5 3600 is hands-down the best value on the market.
 The 3600X might be worth the extra coin if you aren't interested in overclocking, as it does provide more performance out of the box and comes with a better cooler.
 However, it's hard to justify the $50 premium over the Ryzen 5 3600.
-For small form factor (SFF) enthusiasts, AMD has packed in quite a bit of punch into a 65W envelope, giving it the uncontested lead for small systems.

 Read: AMD Ryzen 5 3600 Review